 Performance-wise, an iPad is more than enough.
-However, you also want to think of the ergonomics, design, and what works best for you.
+However, you also want to consider the ergonomics, design, and what works best for you.
 Remember, an iPad has a smaller screen and limited storage.

-So, you have to think of such factors when deciding whether a laptop or iPad works for you.
+So, you must consider such factors when deciding whether a laptop or iPad works for you.